Search

 • policy adviser for government departments or authorities such as the Attorney General's Department, the Director of Public Prosecutions and the Australian Securities and Investments Commission

 Obtaining a law degree is your first step to entering the legal profession.
-Upon completion of your degree and the additional practical legal training, youll be qualified to work as a solicitor or barrister in all legal fields, including:
+Upon completion of your degree and the additional practical legal training, you will be qualified to work as a solicitor in legal fields, including:

 • commercial law